samplchallenges/SAMPL7/physical_property/logP/logP_challenge_instructions.md

 - Your transfer free energy prediction for the neutral form does NOT have to be `SMXX_micro000` (the challenge provided microstate).
 If you use a microstate other than the challenge provided microstate, please fill out the `Molecule ID/IDs considered (no commas)` section using a molecule ID in the form of `SMXX_extra001` (number can vary).
 In the `METHOD DESCRIPTION SECTION` in the submission file, please list the molecule ID and the SMILES string of the microstate that was used.

-- We highly encourage (optional) submission of your predicted logD value also in an optional field (see template).
-If you predict both pKa and logP values, we will attempt to estimate logD from your predictions, but this will allow us to do a consistency check.
+- We highly encourage (optional) submission of your predicted log *D* value also in an optional field (see template).
+If you predict both pKa and log *P* values, we will attempt to estimate log *D* from your predictions, but this will allow us to do a consistency check.

 - If multiple microstates are used, please report the order of population in the aqueous phase in descending order.
 See further below for more info regarding predictions using multiple microstates.